pgenie-io/demo/README.md

 # Results

-To inspect the code that pGenie would generate for this project see [the "demo-artifacts" repo](https://github.com/pgenie-io/demo-artifacts).
+To quickly inspect the code that pGenie would generate for this project without installing see [the "demo-artifacts" repo](https://github.com/pgenie-io/demo-artifacts).

 # Running Yourself